ajfriesen/ajfriesen.com/content/en/notes/it/test.md

 ---
-# Course title, summary, and position.
+# Title, summary, and page position.
-linktitle: My digital Garden
-summary: Some notes, links and stuff I want to write down without creating a full blown blog article.
+linktitle: Reading List
+summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
 weight: 1
+icon: book
+icon_pack: fas

 # Page metadata.
-title: Wiki
+title: Chapter 1
 date: "2018-09-09T00:00:00Z"
-lastmod: "2018-09-09T00:00:00Z"
-draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+type: book  # Do not modify.

-# Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
-# - weight: Position of link in menu.
-menu:
-  example:
-    name: Wiki
-    weight: 1
 ---

 Personal Wiki and notes which I am to lazy to write a blog article about.